 In the advent of technology, a majority of professionals to quickly learn new skills.
 The World Economic Forum's annual Future of Jobs report cites massive the next two to three years warranted by accelerated adoption of technology.
 With this in mind, the greatest skill to gain is flexibility and adaptability to new and changing roles within business.
 In in acquiring the most sought after skills and knowledge.
-Being cognisant of this keeps you on track in their professional
+Being cognisant of this keeps you on track in their professional growth and advancement.

-- 1 All Hail the winner of 2019 PRSK Awards- Media Edge PR - 2-5 PRSK Awards 2019 in pictures - 6, 7, 13, 14 #PRConnect 2020 in pictures - 8.
-Members listen in during the Toastmasters awareness meeting - 9.
-Members share a light moment during the 2019 PRSK Summit - 10.
-Close your eyes...and smile for the camera - 11.
-A member enjoying the first edition of the PR Digest - 12.
-Lean in, I want to tell you something important for companies operating all sectors of the economy.
+- 1 All hail the winner of 2019 PRSK Awards- Media Edge PR

+- 2-5 PRSK Awards 2019 in pictures

+- 6, 7, 13, 14 #PRConnect 2020 in

+- during the 2019 PRSK Summit

+- 10. Close your eyes...and smile for the

+- 11. A member enjoying the first edition of the PR Digest

+PR professionals encouraged to weave sustainability into communications important for companies operating all sectors of the economy.
 62% of Furthermore, external communication strategy necessary to be competitive the community is essential Sloan Management Review.